MicSeit/Challenges/README.md

 ## Solution:

-We use here created a function called  `intersection(l1, l2, l3)`, changing the given lists to sets and using "&", and then returning the intersection list.
+We created a function called  `intersection(l1, l2, l3)`, changing the given lists to sets and using "&", and then returning the intersection list.

 ## Run
 ```cmd